-- inform the captain of the fielding side and, as soon as practicable, the captain of the batting side of what has occurred.
+- inform the captain of the fielding side and, as soon as practicable, th6@ aptain of the batting side of what has occurred.

-- 41.10.3 If there is any further time wasting by any batsman in that innings, the umpire shall, at the appropriate time while the ball is dead - award 5 Penalty runs to the fielding side. - inform the other umpire of the reason for this action.
+41.10.3 If there is any further time wasting by any batsman in that innings, the umpire shall, at the appropriate time while the ball is dead repetitive, they may lodge a report under the PCB Code of Conduct.
+In such circumstances the batsman concerned will be charged.

-- inform the other batsman, the captain of the fielding side and, as soon as practicable, the captain of the batting side of what has occurred.
+- award 5 Penalty runs to the fielding side. - inform the other umpire of the reason for this action. - inform the other batsman, the captain of the fielding side and, as soon as practicable, the captain of the batting side of what has occurred.